A poset representation for stable contracts in a two-sided market generated by integer choice functions: Active graph and rotations

 These two propositions imply that $\Sscr_x$ is just the set of immediately successors of $x$ in $(\Sscr,\prec_F)$, as mentioned in the beginning of this section.
-The proofs of these propositions attract some ideas from~\cite{karz3}.
-They will rely on the next two lemmas.
+The proofs of these propositions will rely on the next two lemmas.

 \begin{lemma} Let $f\in F$.
 Let $(a(1),c(1)), \ldots,(a(k),c(k))$ be pairwise disjoint legal $f$-pairs in $G$.
 Then for any $I\subseteq \{1,\ldots,k\}=:[k]$,

 \end{lemma}

 \begin{proof} ~Denote $x_f+\onebf^{a(1)}+\cdots+\onebf^{a(k)}-\sum(\onebf^{c(i)}\colon i\in I\})$ by $z^I$.
 We have to show that $C(z^I)=z^{[k]}$ for any $I\subseteq[k]$, where $C:=C_f$.